 Also, you should do some pre-work.
 Here are a few suggestions:

-- Creating a collection of HTML0 test web pages such as those found in the Top Pages report within the Site Explorer.
+• Creating a collection of HTML0 test web pages such as those found in the Top Pages report within the Site Explorer.
 Then, you can use them later to verify any mistakes.
-You might want to start by crawling them in an additional Site Audit project so you are able to easily examine them in the future.
+You might want to start by crawling them in an additional Site Audit project so you can easily examine them in the future.

 Performing a website migration

-Precisely what’s involved in a website migration depends on whether the URLs will remain the same or not.
+The specifics of a website migration depend on whether the URLs will remain the same or not.
 Below we’ll discuss both scenarios.

 This is typically a more straightforward move—at least SEO-wise—since fewer things are changing.
 It still may be a complex move, but many of the tasks involved with these moves are typically more the work of infrastructure/DevOps or developers and not SEOs.